wp-plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.3.6 / 22.09.2015 =
+ * Moved static info - to CDN servers: make plugin lighter
+ * Option for users, who want to help our plugin, check it in Settings tab -> Promo link
+ * Plugin functionality usage statistics added - to detect what our users need more, and develop those things for You
+ * Minor issues fix

 = 1.3.5 / 08.09.2015 =
  * Add displaying of custom controls in the google map admin area - PRO